lxml/lxml-stubs/README.md

 ## History
-These type annotations were initially included included in [typeshed](https://www.github.com/python/typeshed), but lxml's annotations were found to be frequently problematic and have therefore been deleted from typeshed.
+These type annotations were initially included in [typeshed](https://www.github.com/python/typeshed), but lxml's annotations are still incomplete and have therefore been extracted from typeshed to avoid unintentional false positive results.

 The code was extracted by Jelle Zijlstra from the original typeshed codebase and moved to a separate repository using `git filter-branch`.